weewx/weewx/docs_src/reference/skin-options/texts.md

 !!!
 Note
     Strings that include commas must be included in single or double quotes.
-    Otherwise they will be misinterpreted as a list.
+    Otherwise, they will be misinterpreted as a list.